sc3/cookcountyjail/README.md

 ## Frontend

-The front end will consist of Backbone components:
+The front end will consist of Backbone components to be developed in January with the Chicago Data Visualization Group.

 * Data views: Bind to JSON data and use D3 to visualize.
 * Navigation app: Provide time selection and multiple views of data.